Skip to content

 Building a Remote Incident Response Plan

 Establish an out-of-band communication channel before you need one.
-If your email system is compromised — a realistic outcome in business email compromise (BEC) attacks, which the FBI's IC3 report identifies as the highest-dollar cybercrime category — how do you alert your team?
-A dedicated Signal group, personal phone numbers documented in advance, or a secondary messaging platform independent of your primary business systems provides a fallback path when primary channels cannot be trusted.
+If your email system is compromised — a realistic outcome in business email compromise attacks, which the FBI's IC3 report identifies as the highest-dollar cybercrime category — how do you alert your team?

-FTC Safeguards Rule for financial institutions and tax practices: The rule requires documented risk assessment, access controls, encryption, and monitoring — all covering remote work environments.
-Tax preparers, accountants, and financial advisors must document how their remote work controls satisfy Safeguards Rule requirements under Section 314.4.
-Our guide to the FTC Safeguards Rule for tax preparers covers what documentation you need and how to structure it.
+The FTC Safeguards Rule for financial institutions and tax practices requires documented risk assessment, access controls, encryption, and monitoring — all covering remote work environments.
+Tax preparers must document how their remote work controls satisfy Safeguards Rule requirements to maintain compliance with IRS regulations.

 Employee Training, Security Policy, and Continuous Monitoring

 Technology controls have a hard limit.
 An employee who clicks a phishing link bypasses every perimeter control you have deployed.
-Security awareness training closes the gap between your technical defenses and the decisions your employees make every day — decisions about which emails to open, how to handle a file request from an unfamiliar vendor, and whether to report something that feels off.
+Security awareness training closes the gap between your technical defenses and the decisions your employees make every day.

 Training Content Specific to Remote Work

 Generic security awareness training frequently misses the threats remote workers actually encounter.
-Effective training for distributed teams addresses phishing campaigns that impersonate IT support requesting VPN credentials — a tactic that succeeds precisely because remote employees expect to receive IT communications by email and cannot walk over to verify in person.
-It covers SMS phishing (smishing) and voice phishing (vishing) that target employees' personal phones, bypassing corporate email filters entirely.
-Physical security in public spaces — screen privacy filters, locking devices when stepping away, and avoiding sensitive discussions in earshot of others — is often omitted from office-focused training programs but is directly relevant to remote workers.
+Effective training for distributed teams addresses phishing campaigns that impersonate IT support requesting VPN credentials, SMS phishing and voice phishing that target employees' personal phones, and physical security in public spaces — screen privacy filters, locking devices when stepping away, and avoiding sensitive discussions in earshot of others.

 Written Remote Work Security Policy